sisinflab-swot/cowl/docs/api/crud/query_edit.rst

 Iteration can be stopped at any time, enabling early termination for queries such as finding the first construct that matches some condition.

-.. doxygenstruct:: CowlIterator
+.. doxygengroup:: CowlIterator_types
+   :content-only:
-.. doxygengroup:: CowlIterator
+.. doxygengroup:: CowlIterator_api
    :content-only:

 .. _editing: